Children Are Currently Available for Adoption.

 About China’s Waiting Child Program

-In the waiting child program, boys and girls (12 months to 14 years) with special needs are available for adoption.
+In the waiting child program for China adoptions, boys and girls (12 months to 14 years) with special needs are available for adoption.
 Referrals could possibly take 12-18 months or longer, depending on the characteristics of the child desired.
 Shorter referral times most often occur when families are open to older children or children with special needs.

-If you are interested and would like to know more about the China program, please email Victoria Kilpatrick at Victoria@NewBeginningsAdoptions.org.
+If you are interested and would like to know more about the China Adoptions Program, please email Victoria Kilpatrick at Victoria@NewBeginningsAdoptions.org.

 Both parents must be at least 30 years or older.
 No older than 55 (no more than a 50-years difference between the adoptive child’s age and youngest adoptive parent’s age; no more than a 45-years difference for single applicants)